szomer/Time-Complexity/README.md

 # Code Performance

 Run code snippets live in your browser.
-Give an input size (n) and calulate the runtime (miliseconds), displayed in a graph.
+Give an input size (n) and calculate the runtime (miliseconds), displayed in a graph.
 To view the app live click [HERE](https://code-performance.web.app/) (hosted on Firebase).

 - React frontend framework
-- ReCharts library for the graph
+- ReCharts library for the graphs

 ## Reccomended input sizes (n)